chrisatyler/fitcoin/fabric-dev-servers/README.md

 npm install -g composer-playground@0.20
 ```

-### Step 4: Install Hyperledger Fabric
+### Step 4: Download the Hyperledger Fabric Docker Containers

-This step gives you a local Hyperledger Fabric runtime to deploy the Fitcoin business network to.
+This step gives you a local Hyperledger Fabric Docker containers.
+These will be used to start the Hyperledger Fabric platform to deploy the Fitcoin business network to.

 Run the following command within the fabric-dev-servers directory.
 ```